Marcella Alsan: Career

-Alsan is on the Social Science advisory board for Science, is an editor for the Journal of Health Economics, and is a research associate at the National Bureau of Economic Research.
-Alsan was awarded a MacArthur Fellowship in 2021.
+Alsan was on the Social Science advisory board for Science, was an editor for the Journal of Health Economics, and is a research associate at the National Bureau of Economic Research.
+She is currently an associate editor at the Quarterly Journal of Economics and Journal of Economic Literature.
+She also currently serves as the International Health Economics Association's (IHEA) Director for Northern America.